 - 140 character personal statement makes up the heart of the application

-- No other extra materials required, 10 finalists will be asked to write a 500-1000 essay
+- No other extra materials are required, 10 finalists will be asked to write a 500-1000 essay

 - Deadline: September 30

 Winning Tips: The main focus of the Digital Responsibility Scholarship application is the personal statement that must be written in 140 characters (not words) or less.
 Students need to share a strong, believable, and personal statement that succinctly embraces and finishes the prompt “I pledge to not text and drive because…”

 Be sure to watch this short (one minute!) video on how to write a stronger college scholarship essay.